Developer Guide

 Design considerations:

-as a placeholder, changing the children node of ResultDisplay
+Use ResultDisplay as a placeholder, changing the children node of ResultDisplaybased on the CommandResult given

 CommandResult.java

-to be a generic class that stores an object T
+to be a generic class that stores an object T. Then, we can modify the executeCommand method

 in MainWindow.java